tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Added: 230507 wp-includes, protection, extra with 3v layers of protection, I use it on all my blogs:)
 - Added: 230503 at better index.php/index.html for content/uploads/plugins/themes folder.
 - Updated: 200429, wp-includes folder, core files, soms js/css was not protected!
 - Updated: 230429, wp-content -core folder, minor error.